-2. Pupils are ready for the next stage of education, employment or training.
-They have the knowledge and skills they need and, where relevant, they gain qualifications that allow them to go on to destinations that meet their interests and aspirations and the intention of their course of study.
-Pupils with SEND achieve the best possible outcomes
+- 3. Pupils are ready for the next stage of education.
+They have the knowledge and skills they need to do on to destinations that meet their interests and aspirations, and the intention of their course of study.
+Pupils with SEND achieve the best possible outcomes. - 4.
+Pupils read widely and often , with fluency and comprehension appropriate to their age.
+They are able to apply mathematical knowledge, concepts, and procedures appropriately for their age.